mdkamran-stack/Devops_interview-question-asked_2025/intequestions/CI-CD int .md

 ## Tell me abt you CI/CD process that you have implemented.

-In our project, we use GitHub as the source repository.
-A Jenkins pipeline is triggered via webhook on each commit.
-Jenkins checks out the code, builds it with Maven, performs static code analysis and AppScan security scanning, then builds a Docker image and pushes it to Docker Hub.
-We update the deployment.yaml with the new image tag and commit it back to Git.
-ArgoCD detects the change from Git (single source of truth) and deploys the updated version to Kubernetes using Helm charts.
+In our project, GitHub is used as the source repository and Jenkins pipelines are triggered via webhook on each commit.
+Jenkins checks out the code, runs unit tests, performs SonarQube static code analysis and AppScan security checks, and then builds the artifact (JAR/WAR) using Maven.

+The generated artifact is stored in our artifact repository (Nexus/Artifactory) After that, Jenkins builds a Docker image using the stored artifact and pushes the image to Docker Hub with a versioned tag.

+Next, the deployment.yaml is updated with the new image tag and committed back to Git.
+ArgoCD continuously monitors Git (single source of truth) and automatically deploys the new version to Kubernetes using Helm charts.
+We use Prometheus/Grafana for observability and Helm/ArgoCD rollback for failure recovery.

 ## Q: Can you explain the CICD process in your current project ? or Can you talk about any CICD process that you have implemented ?